-He was known as a very progressive forward thinking man and he embraced new technologies of the time, he was a firm beliver in progression through change and adaptations.
-So his dreams of continuous improvment are realised today in the
+He was known as a very progressive and forward thinking man and he embraced new technologies of the time.
+He was a firm believer in progression through change and adaptations.
+His dreams of continuous improvement are realised today in the

 establishment of the Cotton Ball Brewing Company in Mayfield, Cork City.